 Regardless of the purchase price, thorough diligence should never be overlooked.

-Once you have hired a professional advisor, he/she will do a need analysis and then begin the search for ‘shell’ broker-dealers that are approved for your ‘business lines’.
-Please remember that broker-dealers, apart from being registered with FINRA as an entity also need to be approved by the agency for specific ‘business lines’.
-Hence, purchasing any random ‘shell’ broker-dealer won’t derive the desired benefit, so be sure to make a plan and do your homework.
+Once you have hired a professional advisor, they will do a needs analysis and then begin the search for shell broker-dealers that are approved for your business lines.
+Please remember that broker-dealers, apart from being registered with FINRA as an entity also need to be approved by the agency for specific business lines.
+Hence, purchasing any random shell broker-dealer won’t derive the desired benefit, so be sure to make a plan and do your homework.

-Once a suitable ‘shell’ broker-dealer has been zeroed in, the process of due diligence begins.
-This is unarguably the most important step; therefore it is again strongly advised to take it only under the guidance of a professional advisor.
+Once a suitable shell broker-dealer has been chosen, the process of due diligence begins.
+This is likely the most important step; therefore it is again strongly advised to take it only under the guidance of a professional advisor.
 Your advisor will be of immense help in verifying all the relevant documents – Gateway forms, Form BD, FOCUS reports, membership agreement with regulatory bodies, past or pending litigations, and other important diligence items.

-While buying a ‘shell’ broker-dealer there are several pitfalls that must be avoided during the process.
-We have written about those pitfalls and how one can avoid them in this previous article “Buying a Broker-Dealer?
-The Benefits, Pitfalls and What to Expect.”.
+While buying a shell broker dealer there are several pitfalls that must be avoided during the process.
+We have written about those pitfalls and how one can avoid them in this article that covers what you need to know about buying a broker-dealer.

 If you’ve been running an OSJ and are currently licensed, it might not be a big jump to transition to your own broker-dealer.
 But for many that are outside the regulated industry, compliance can be a headache.
 Large firms can hire full-time professionals to handle this task, but most small to mid-size firms just don’t have the resources or expertise to do it.
 For such firms, outsourcing compliance is unarguably the best alternative.
 They can also hire part-time Principals, so owners can focus on the firm’s core initiatives and save money in the long run.
 Additionally, for those soon to be BD owners who have never worked in the regulated securities industry, full executive teams can be outsourced start-to-finish.
 Remember, one does not require a license to “own” a broker-dealer, just to manage it.

-Compliance Exchange Group has an expertise in registering ‘shell broker-dealer’ with FINRA.
+Compliance Exchange Group has expertise in registering shell broker-dealers with FINRA.
 We also provide principal outsourcing and full-service compliance solutions for broker-dealers of all types.
 Regardless of whether you are searching for a broker-dealer to buy or have already purchased one, we can help in each leg of your journey.
 Our offerings are well-suited for startups and small to medium size firms, and come well within the budget.
-For any compliance or broker-dealer related services, give us a call at (646) 849-5730
+For any compliance or broker-dealer related services, give us a call at (631) 595-5305.